 Listen.
 Watch.
 Read.

 A new story, five times a week, Monday through Friday.
 Ninety seconds per day.
-As of late-2016, broadcasting on more than 290 public, university, community, and alternative radio stations nationwide (see Stations Airing Our Program).
+As of early-2017, broadcasting on more than 290 public, university, community, and alternative radio stations nationwide (see Story Locations, Stations Map).

 Climate Connections is hosted by Dr. Anthony Leiserowitz of the Yale School of Forestry & Environmental Studies, with original reporting from a national network of environmental reporters and researchers, and with audio production and distribution by ChavoBart Digital Media.

 The program informs a national radio audience how climate change is already impacting our lives and values as well as “solution stories” about what diverse people and organizations are doing to reduce carbon pollution and increase resilience to climate impacts.
 The series “connects the dots” between climate change and energy, extreme weather, public health, food and water, jobs and the economy, national security, the creative arts, and religious and moral values, among other themes.